Promoting Fundamental British Values.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PDL lessons.
 Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

-As a Rights Respecting School, mutual respect is at the heart of our values.
-It is also one of our Christian Values.
+Respect is one of our Core Christian Values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those of Different Faiths and Beliefs

 Wickham Church of England Primary is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
-Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our RE, PDL and RRR teaching reinforce this.
+In Collective Worship we use stories and celebrations from a variety of faiths and cultures and our curriculum teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.

 At Wickham Church of England Primary we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.